drakkan/sftpgo/README.md

 # SFTPGo
 [![Build Status](https://travis-ci.org/drakkan/sftpgo.svg?branch=master)](https://travis-ci.org/drakkan/sftpgo) [![Code Coverage](https://codecov.io/gh/drakkan/sftpgo/branch/master/graph/badge.svg)](https://codecov.io/gh/drakkan/sftpgo/branch/master) [![Go Report Card](https://goreportcard.com/badge/github.com/drakkan/sftpgo)](https://goreportcard.com/report/github.com/drakkan/sftpgo) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go)

-Full featured and highly configurable SFTP server software
+Full featured and highly configurable SFTP server

 ## Features

-- Each account is chrooted to his Home Dir
+- Each account is chrooted to his Home Dir.
-- SFTP accounts are virtual accounts stored in a "data provider"
+- SFTP accounts are virtual accounts stored in a "data provider".
-- SQLite, MySQL, PostgreSQL and bbolt (key/value store in pure Go) data providers are supported
+- SQLite, MySQL, PostgreSQL and bbolt (key/value store in pure Go) data providers are supported.
-- Public key and password authentication
+- Public key and password authentication.
+Multiple public keys per user are supported.
-- Quota support: accounts can have individual quota expressed as max number of files and max total size
+- Quota support: accounts can have individual quota expressed as max number of files and/or max total size.
-- Bandwidth throttling is supported, with distinct settings for upload and download
+- Bandwidth throttling is supported, with distinct settings for upload and download.
-- Per user maximum concurrent sessions
+- Per user maximum concurrent sessions.
-- Per user permissions: list directories content, upload, download, delete, rename, create directories, create symlinks can be enabled or disabled
+- Per user permissions: list directories content, upload, download, delete, rename, create directories, create symlinks can be enabled or disabled.
-- Per user files/folders ownership: you can map all the users to the system account that runs SFTPGo (all platforms are supported) or you can run SFTPGo as root user and map each user or group of users to a different system account (*NIX only)
+- Per user files/folders ownership: you can map all the users to the system account that runs SFTPGo (all platforms are supported) or you can run SFTPGo as root user and map each user or group of users to a different system account (*NIX only).
-- Configurable custom commands and/or HTTP notifications on upload, download, delete or rename
+- Configurable custom commands and/or HTTP notifications on upload, download, delete or rename.
-- Automatically terminating idle connections
+- Automatically terminating idle connections.
-- Atomic uploads are supported
+- Atomic uploads are configurable.
-- Optional SCP support
+- Optional SCP support.
-- REST API for users and quota management and real time reports for the active connections with possibility of forcibly closing a connection
+- REST API for users and quota management and real time reports for the active connections with possibility of forcibly closing a connection.
-- Log files are accurate and they are saved in the easily parsable JSON format
+- Log files are accurate and they are saved in the easily parsable JSON format.

 ## Platforms